 Faithful direction requires more than good intentions or technical skill.

-Our Governance & Leadership Formation strengthens leaders to think Christianly, discern wisely, and exercise authority with integrity.
+Leadership Formation strengthens leaders to think Christianly, discern wisely, and exercise authority with integrity.
 We help leaders clarify their moral agency and recognize the moral weight of their decisions—especially when the path forward is costly or contested.

 Dr. Sarah Sumner is known for her willingness to name hard truths when course correction is required—and for possessing the resolve to lead change that others recognize as necessary but feel unequipped to undertake.